juicedata/juicefs/docs/en/security/encrypt.md

 ### Encryption algorithm

 Data Encryption At Rest of JuiceFS combines symmetric encryption and asymmetric encryption, which requires user to create a global RSA private key `M` for the file system.
-Each object stored in the object store will have its own random symmetric key `S`.
-The stored data is encrypted with the symmetric key `S` for AES-GCM encryption, is encrypted with the global RSA private key `M`, and the RSA key is encrypted using a user-specified passphrase.
+Each object stored in the object storage will have its own random symmetric key `S`.
+The stored data is encrypted using AES-GCM algorithm with the symmetric key `S`, while `S` is encrypted with the global RSA private key `M`.
+At last, the RSA key is encrypted using a user-specified passphrase.

 Symbol explanation: